Chinese zodiac misfortune

 Nearest Train Station: BTS Chong Nonsri

-“Hey, but there’s a Covid-19 pandemic going on right now.
-I can’t just risk going to the temple.”
+“Hey, the situation’s a little difficult right now, I’ll hold off on going to the temple.”
 Well, luckily, it is also possible to pay respect to Tai Tsu and Cai Shen.
 According to Bangkok Biz News, all you need is a photo of the gods (you can print out one from the internet) and proceed with the process written in the guide above.
 The only difference is you pay respect to an image of the god at home.